stibinator/DuAEF_Duik_Docs/src/docs/parent-accross-compositions.md

 When extracting locators, you have the option to use either expressions or *Master Properties*.
 This option will also be used when parenting a layer accross compositions, if the child layer is in a precomposition (and not a "parent" composition).

 !!!
 Note
-    Duik will set the extraction to use Master Properties by default is the version of After Effects is higher than 17.0.
+    Duik will set the extraction to use Master Properties by default if the version of After Effects is higher than 17.0.

+!!!
+Warning
+    Do not modify the expressions / add keyframes on the transform properties of the locators, as this may break some other Duik tools.
+If you need to *rig* locators, just insert another null layer in the hirerachy: as a child of the locator, and parent the initial children of the locator to this new null layer.